jelmer/dulwich/README.swift.rst

 Note that for now we use the same tenant to perform the requests against Swift.
-Therefor there is only one Swift account used for storing repositories.
+Therefore there is only one Swift account used for storing repositories.
 Each repository will be contained in a Swift container.